 1. Start Your Planning Process with Keyword Research

-SEO is vital to the success of your business online, so it needs to be part of your content marketing strategy.
+SEO or search engine optimization is vital to the success of your business online, so it needs to be part of your content marketing strategy.

 If you don’t know how to do keyword research now, then learn ASAP.
 Here is some incredible free SEO training by one of the most knowledgeable SEO experts around.